 Name of the issuer: Finnair Plc

 Address: Tietotie 9, FI-01530 Vantaa, Finland

 Business identity code: 0108023-3

 Legal entity identifier (LEI): 213800SB6EOB8SSK9W63

 ISIN Code of the Shares: FI0009003230

-FIA1S Trading code:
+Trading code: FIA1S

-This is an English language translation (the "Offering Circular") of the original Finnish language prospectus (the "Finnish Prospectus") and summary except for certain additional information included for the benefit of non-Finnish shareholders and prospective investors.
-An English language translation of the Finnish Prospectus containing also a Swedish language translation of the summary will be, in accordance with the Prospectus Regulation, notified to the Swedish Financial Supervisory Authority (Finansinspektionen) to be used in Sweden (the "Prospectus Notified in Sweden").
+This is an English language translation (the "Offering Circular") of the original Finnish language prospectus (the "Finnish Prospectus") and summary containing also a Swedish language translation of the summary which will be, in accordance with the Prospectus Regulation, notified to the Swedish Financial Supervisory Authority (Finansinspektionen) to be used in Sweden.
 The Finnish Prospectus has been approved by the Finnish Financial Supervisory Authority (the "FIN-FSA") as the competent authority under Regulation (EU) 2017/1129 (the "Prospectus Regulation") on 30 October 2023.
 The FIN-FSA has only approved the Finnish Prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation.
 Approval by the FIN-FSA of the Finnish Prospectus shall not be considered as an endorsement of the issuer that is the subject of the Finnish Prospectus.
 The decision number of the approval of the Finnish Prospectus is FIVA/2023/1805.